 A Grade 3 whiplash injury is considered to be a moderate-severe injury, with recovery exceeding 12 months in many cases.
 There will usually be musculoskeletal and neurological signs, and most people find this grade of injury so debilitating that they are unable to move their heads.
 Full recovery from this grade can take up to three years, with settlements ranging from £10,000 to £16,000 in some cases.

 If you’re wondering how much compensation for a no-fault whiplash injury is likely, hopefully this will give you a guide, but the best way to find out what you could be entitled to is to take the 30-second test here on our website, to see how much you could receive.

-How much compensation for a no-fault whiplash injury?
+Average compensation payouts for a no-fault whiplash injury

 Anybody wondering how much compensation for a no-fault whiplash injury is normally paid out will also be interested to know how we calculate personal injury settlements.
 We take into account a number of different factors including:

 - The severity of your injury